pbrena/ggkDecentSkale/README.md

 It ran only after the following Commands were successfull

-cd gobbledegook && autoreconf -f -i
+cd ggkDecentSkale && autoreconf -f -i

 Other ReCompile comand sequence